If you don't have a home business idea yet, ask yourself three questions:

 Working 'five to nine'

 You may want to consider starting a business whilst in full or part-time employment, using the evenings and weekends to build your business.
 This means that you will have money coming in whilst your business finds its feet.
 However, you might find it difficult to manage the extra hours and the extra work.
+See start a part-time business.

 Your business plan